Wonderland Engine's Optimizations

 Runtime size

-We pay special attention to keep our WebAssembly binary size small and keep the amount of dependencies low, as the runtime is one of the first things to be downloaded.
+We pay special attention to keep our WebAssembly binary size small and keep the footprint of dependencies low, as the runtime is one of the first things to be downloaded.

-Our WebAssembly runtime is currently around 1.3 MB and will even be reduced further eventually.
+Our WebAssembly runtime is currently ~580 kB gzipped and is continuously reduced further.